tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

           ]>
 ```

-This pattern is great for tests that interact with associated records and don't require special set up for the associated objects.
+This pattern is great for tests that interact with associated records and don't require a special set up for the associated objects.

 ```ruby
 describe '#store_picture' do